- meteorological /mee-tee-er-uh-LOJ-i-kuhl/

 - According to the article, what prefecture is one of the most distinguished cities in Japan when it comes to spending on sweets?

-- In your opinion, what is “having a sweet tooth” means?
+- In your opinion, what does “having a sweet tooth” mean?

 - Have you ever crave for an ice cream or any sweets?
 Tell me more about it.

 - Should we be concern about the Kanazawa citizens’ high consumption of ice cream?
 Please explain your answer.